How does NVZ affect farms

 Beetroot, brussels sprouts, cabbage, calabrese, cauliflower, leeks individually or in any combination 370

 All applications of nitrogen on each crop in each field (including grass) must be planned, and this is your fertilisation plan.
 The plan must be kept as part of the farm records.
-For help keeping farm records, talk to our farm consultants in Wiltshire.
+For help keeping farm records, talk to our farm business consultants.

 There are a series of steps that have to be taken before you apply nitrogen; these vary according to whether it is the first time of application or following growing seasons.